Bluebonnets: The State Flower of Texas & the Story Behind My Painting Texas Bloom

 We also have Lady Bird Johnson to thank for the wildflower-lined highways we love so much.
 In 1969 she began presenting Texas Highway Beautification Awards and writing personal checks to winners — inspiring communities across the state to plant bluebonnets, Indian paintbrushes, and black-eyed Susans along roadsides.
 Her belief was simple: people won't litter on a field of wildflowers.
 I think she was right.

-(And yes — Indian paintbrushes are absolutely on my list for the South Texas Flower Series.
-Stay tuned.)
+(And yes — Indian paintbrushes are part of the South Texas Flower Series.
+See Texas Bloom No. 2 Here.)

 Watch Texas Bloom Come to Life